GraphSAINT/GraphSAINT/README.md

 * Flickr
 * Yelp

-They are available at [gdrive](https://drive.google.com/open?id=1zycmmDES39zVlbVCYs88JTJ1Wm5FbfLz).
+They are available via this [Google Drive link](https://drive.google.com/open?id=1zycmmDES39zVlbVCYs88JTJ1Wm5FbfLz).
 Rename the folder to `data` at the root directory.
-The root directory should be
+The directory structure should be as below:

 ```
 GraphSAINT/